kafuji/mmd_helper/README.md

 ## Change Log

+- 2025/10/29: 0.5.3
+  - Fixed PMX Quick Export:
+    - Now it correctly works with the lastest mmd_tools.
+    - Enhanced error reporting when Base or patch PMX file has bad elements (duplicate/empty names).
+    - The operator now properly restores viewport state after execution or cancellation.

 - 2025/07/29: 0.5.2
   - Removing mmd_bone_map or setting it to empty string from UI now clear mmd_bone.name_j and name_e.
   - Update the main panel to display current object selection to clarify the object is a part of MMD model.